karapapas/lung-cancer-expert-system/README.md

 ## Feature Requests
 1. Create rules that would also return exam orders apart from the Suspicion, T, N, M and Overal Stage estimates.
+2. Decouple the value addition to the properties of synthetic data from the estimate function and have these values determined during the synthetic data generation.

+## Backlog
+1. Find statistics about how many cases of each cancer stage and non-cancer typically exist in a cohort and adapt these percentages in the funtion that generates the synthetic data, to have more realistic data.
 2. Create a web UI, using Streamlit or any other similar library.

-## Issues
-1. Find statistics about how many cases of each cancer stage and non-cancer typically exist in a cohort and adapt these percentages in the funtion that generates the synthetic data, to have more realistic data.
-2. Decouple the value addition to the properties of synthetic data from the estimate function and have these values determined during the synthetic data generation.
+3. Binarization of total financial and delay cost so that the results would be more useful in the exploratory data analysis.